martius-lab/SMORL/README.md

 ## Credits

 We used [RLkit](https://github.com/vitchyr/rlkit) and [multiworld](https://github.com/vitchyr/multiworld) by Vitchyr Pong for RL infrastructure and SAC+HER training implementation as well as environments implementations.
-Also, we used the official [SCALOR implementation](https://github.com/JindongJiang/SCALOR) by Jindong Jiang.
+Also, the SCALOR implementation is an adapted version of the official [SCALOR implementation](https://github.com/JindongJiang/SCALOR) by Jindong Jiang.